 19 of 20

-Horses have feelings and express them through facial expressions and body language.
-Some horses are very emotional and others are more reserved.
-Facial expressions might be hard for a non-horse person to see, but many horses have expressive eyes and muzzles that show how they are feeling.
-Their ears and tails are other obvious indicators of they may be thinking and feeling.
+Horses have emotional feelings and express them through facial expressions and body language.
+Some horses are very emotional, while others are more reserved.
+Facial expressions might be hard for a non-horse person to recognize, but many horses have expressive eyes and muzzles that show what they are feeling.
+The positions of ears and tail are other obvious indicators of what a horse may be thinking and feeling.

-Horses are also very sensitive skinned.
-They can feel a tiny fly landing on their coat, and are able to shiver away pests with very precise movements of their muscles and skin.
+Horses also have very sensitive skin.
+They can feel the tactile sensation of tiny flies landing on their coats and are able to shiver away pests with very precise movements of their muscles and skin.

 20 of 20